-Gov. Jay Inslee leads primary election in November race for Washington state governor, Loren Culp leads Republicans
+Gov. Jay Inslee leads primary election results in race for Washington state governor, Loren Culp leads Republicans

 Still, he acknowledged uncertainty in the election season marked by the COVID-19 pandemic.
 “It’s the weirdest election cycle I have ever been involved with in 22 years,” he said.
 “Everybody is just guessing right now on who is going to vote.”

-If chosen by voters, Eyman, whose campaign raised $480,000, promised to wage an aggressive and rude campaign against Inslee, arguing past Republican candidates have been too nice.
+If chosen by voters, Eyman, whose campaign raised $480,000, had promised to wage an aggressive and rude campaign against Inslee, arguing past Republican candidates have been too nice.

-Freed, the former Bothell mayor and real-estate developer, raised $1.6 million, pouring $700,000 of his own money into his campaign.
+Freed, the former Bothell mayor and real estate developer, raised $1.6 million, pouring $700,000 of his own money into his campaign.
 Like Eyman and Culp, he had railed against Inslee’s executive orders, arguing they overstepped the proper authority of the governor’s office.

 Freed contended he was the only candidate who could beat Inslee.
 He had pledged to not take a salary as governor and said “running the state is like running a Fortune 100 company.”